Fun Lovin' Criminals: Releases, touring & Huey Morgan's departure: 2009–2021

-On 12 November 2021, their official Facebook page confirmed that frontman Huey Morgan had left the band.
+On 12 November 2021, their official Facebook page confirmed that Morgan had left the band.
 The announcement was made after the band had canceled their planned UK tour for October 2021.
 On 25 March 2022, in a live Instagram video between Leiser and Benbini, Leiser confirmed that relations between the band and Huey Morgan had become "strained," with Morgan deciding that he didn't want to tour with the band but instead continue presenting and DJing, which led to his decision to quit the band.
 Leiser told The Star in August 2022 that Morgan wouldn't play much of the band's back catalog live and that the band had "spent almost 10 years playing the same set to our fans," before revealing that "We got bored and some fans got bored too.
 It was one of the reasons cracks began to appear in our relationship."
 Leiser also revealed that he is now the group's lead singer and that Naim Cortazzi would be the band's new guitarist.
 Leiser then announced a tour for September 2022, as well as new material for a forthcoming album.
 Brian "Fast" Leiser is now the only founding member left in the group.

-Morgan had not given any official statement regarding his departure, but in October 2023, he revealed that his former bandmates had blocked him on Twitter and stated that the band had "tried to pull a fast one" on fans by keeping his departure a secret, while promoting an upcoming Australian tour to celebrate the 25th anniversary of the band's second album, 100% Colombian.
+Morgan had not given any official statement regarding his departure, but in October 2023, he revealed that his former bandmates had blocked him on Twitter and stated that the band had "tried to pull a fast one" on fans by keeping his departure a secret, while promoting an upcoming Australian tour to celebrate the 25th anniversary of 100% Colombian.
 Morgan stated that his former bandmates were being "sad and creepy" and felt that they were "just a tribute act now."
 In an interview with NME in April 2024, Morgan revealed that he'd been informed by Alan McGee that the other band members had secretly trademarked the band name while Morgan was still in the band, one of the reasons Morgan is no longer a member.